 - Find your legislators: You can find the names and contact information of your members of Congress here.

-- Call your legislators and ask them to cosponsor and support the House bill, H.R.7918 and the Senate bill: Use the sample call script below.
+- Call your legislators and ask them to cosponsor and support the House bill, H.R.7918 and S.4432: Use the sample call script below.

 - Post on your social accounts in support: Social media is a great tool for reaching legislators to make your voice heard.
 House members’ official Twitter handles for your members of Congress can be found here.
 Edit and tag your legislators in one of the sample social posts below to show your support!